Nam-Hai Chua

 Nam-Hai Chua FRS (蔡南海 (Cài Nánhǎi)) (born 8 April 1944) is a Singaporean botanist.
 He is an Andrew W. Mellon Emeritus Professor at Rockefeller University.
 He is now deputy chairman of Temasek Life Science Laboratory.

 Life

-He earned a BS from the National University of Singapore, and an AM and PhD from Harvard University in 1969.
+Chua earned a Bachelor of Science (B.S.) from the National University of Singapore, and then a Master of Arts (M.A.) and Ph.D. from Harvard University in 1969.
 He taught at the University of Singapore Medical School, from 1969 to 1971.
 He was awarded the International Prize for Biology in 2005.
 He joined Rockefeller University in 1973 and remained there till his retirement from the university.
 Thereafter, he moved back to Singapore in 2016.